SEARCHPORTAL PRBBCA / ES

 Cancer

-The cancer research programme aims to help improve the prevention and diagnosis of this disease, as well as increase cure rates and quality of life through research.
-The research groups are classified into three complementary levels: basic, preclinical and disease-oriented research
+The cancer research programme contributes to improving the prevention and the diagnosis of the illness, and to increase recovery rates and quality of life through research.
+This programme consists of twelve research groups, which are classified into three complementary levels.

 Epidemiology and Public Health